dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-Glas programs have algebraic effects, which greatly simplifies exploration of different application models.
-In conjunction with access to programs as values, it is feasible to implement robust adapters layers between models.
+Glas programs have algebraic effects, which simplifies exploration of different effects APIs.
+In conjunction with access to programs as values, it is feasible to implement robust adapters layers between APIs.

 The most conventional application model is the procedural loop, i.e. the application code is some variation of `void main() { init; loop { do stuff }; cleanup }`.
-State and behavior are both private to the application loop, not accessible for extension or inspection.
-Concurrency is very awkward and error-prone in this model.
-The only *generic* operation on the running application is to kill it.
-Glas systems will use this conventional model for command line verbs (i.e. `glas-cli-verb.run` programs) because it's easy to implement due to conventions.

-An intriguing alternative is the *transaction machine*, where an application is a dynamic set of transactions that run repeatedly.
-The loop is implicit, and state is maintained outside the loop, which significantly improves extensibility and enables orthogonal persistence.
-Concurrent coordination is very natural in this program model.
-It is feasible to update code atomically at runtime.
-Transaction machines are a good foundation for my visions of robust live coding as a basis for user-interfaces.
+However, concurrency, reactivity, and distribution are awkward and error-prone in this model.
+The state is inaccessible, hidden within the loop, which hinders nice features such as live programming or orthogonal persistence.

+An intriguing alternative is to encode applications directly as *Transaction Machines*.
+A transaction machine application is expressed as a transaction that is evaluated repeatedly.
+Application state is separated from transaction logic, and is much more accessible.
+Updates to the transaction logic can be deployed between transactions at runtime.
+We can leverage nice properties of transactions as a simple foundation for concurrency and reactivity.

+Glas programs are a good fit for transaction machines because backtracking conditional behavior is already essentially transactional.
+This already imposes on the effects APIs.
+The [Glas Command Line Interface](GlasCLI.md) takes transaction machines as the standard application model in Glas systems.

-This document explores my vision for the development of applications in Glas systems.
+This document explores my general vision for the development of applications in Glas systems.

 ## Transaction Machines